nhtua/pycooler-digital-display/README.md

 ```

 ### List of supporting devices
-1. ✅Cooler tower GamerX Z1300
+1. ✅Cooler tower Power Train X-Gamerx Z1300
 2. ❔Cooler tower DeepCool AK620/AK500/AK500S/AK400 Digital (need to verify)

 ### Adding support for your device
 Thank your for reading until here.
 I'm sorry that I can not support for your device, but I only have 1 device, so you know.
 Anyone have some Python coding skill is more than welcome to fix the code and support new devices.
 The code is actually very simple.
 You'll find everything you need in two functions `monitoring()` and `ping()`.
-Check for more details document in **cython-hidapi** [document](https://trezor.github.io/cython-hidapi/index.html).
+Check for more details in **cython-hidapi** [document](https://trezor.github.io/cython-hidapi/index.html) for communicate with USB device.

-This tool use Typer for command-line interface.
+PyCooler uses Typer for command-line interface.
 Check Typer's document [here](https://typer.tiangolo.com/tutorial/commands/).

 ### Troubleshooting issues
-Currently, I don't have any issue with this tool, so I cannot give you advices.
-But I foreseen some potentials issues.
+Currently, I don't have any issue with this tool.
+But I foreseen some potential issues.
 You're welcome to report issue on this repository.

 1. **`hidapi` not found.**